 Here are some of the ways we have helped and supported individual private renters with their problems.
-Please note: We are NOT a legal advice agency
+Please note: We are NOT a funded legal advice agency.

-⇒ ‘Y’ a young private tenant from overseas
+⇒ ‘Y’ a young private tenant from abroad

 The deposit had been held in one of the government approved schemes, but because she was not familiar with how the system works, the agent had managed to get her to release it to them.